 Total daily costs by country

 Fiji was by some distance the most expensive country of our trip by daily average.
 While it would be possible to travel around its main island – Viti Levu – very cheaply, like many travellers we headed out to the smaller Mamanuca and Yasawa Islands.
-The ferries between them were not cheap, and we stayed in backpacker resorts with pricy mandatory food packages.
+The ferries between them were not cheap, and we stayed in backpacker resorts with expensive mandatory food packages.

-Accomodation costs by country
+Accommodation costs by country